 Curious George is a favorite in our house.
 While some might describe George as a bit mischievous, I tend to view him on the positive side.
 There are lots of educational concepts presented here.
-Most are STEM-based and there are still lots of problem-solving skills and critical thinking opportunities presented.
+Most are STEM-based and there are still lots of problem-solving skills and critical thinking opportunities presented (more ideas for STEM activities here).
 The adults in George’s life can be silly and George almost always gets himself into some harmless “trouble” but he always learns something.
 There are no ominous figures or villains, and the interactions are always kind and respectful.
 There are also lots of silly moments for kids (and adults) to enjoy.

 Daniel Tiger is a great show to help kids learn about their emotions.
 Both Daniel and his friends experience behaviors and feelings that are typical of toddler and preschooler.
 S even tackle some tough topics like potty time and pets dying.
 I love that there is always a little jingle that is easy for kids to remember.
 Again, there are no villains or dark creatures.
 Good clean fun for kids of all ages.